imeQ/PornlenProject/README.md

 Features so far
 ===============

-spring and java might be mixed (only one main/test src folder for both) -> enjoy groovy coding in src/main/java
+- spring and java might be mixed (only one main/test src folder for both) -> enjoy groovy coding in src/main/java

-websecurity with spring
+- websecurity with spring

-example jsf/primefaces view on localhost:port/index.jsf
+- example jsf/primefaces view on localhost:port/index.jsf

-jpa/hibernate on a MySQL db (open session in entitymanager pattern used)
+- jpa/hibernate on a MySQL db (open session in entitymanager pattern used)

-entity auditing
+- entity auditing

-h2console is enabled (localhost:port/h2console)
+- h2console is enabled (localhost:port/h2console)

-example rest endpoints (spring driven, localhost:port/rest/...)
+- example rest endpoints (spring driven, localhost:port/rest/...)

-amqp messaging (rabbit mq) //By default commented out
+- amqp messaging (rabbit mq) //By default commented out

-use of Spring Profiles
+- use of Spring Profiles

-tests are in place, using jmockit lib and also using spring mockmvc to test the rest endpoints
+- tests are in place, using jmockit lib and also using spring mockmvc to test the rest endpoints

 Things to come:
 ===============

--open entitymanager in conversation fo long running business processes
+- open entitymanager in conversation fo long running business processes

--logging with log4j2 or logback
+- logging with log4j2 or logback

--flexible search/paging engine
+- flexible search/paging engine

--environment specific config
+- environment specific config

--configuration reloading mechanism (maybe via JMX)
+- configuration reloading mechanism (maybe via JMX)

--JMS endpoints
+- JMS endpoints